;

 Limited Time Period

-If you miss the window and fail to apply for a hearing, you will be barred from requesting a hearing later.
+If you miss the window and fail to apply for a hearing, you will be barred from requesting a hearing at a later time.
 If you file a timely request for a hearing, the suspension will be “stayed” until the hearing date.

 Conditional Licenses